potatomat0/twins/Documents/Twins - Documents.md

 ### 3.1.
 Color Palette & Theming

 The application's dynamic theming is a core feature.
 This must be implemented with a ThemeContext that provides the current theme's colors.
 Colors are defined as RGB strings ('79 70 229') to be used with rgba() in stylesheets, allowing for easy opacity modifications.

+Core keys (both themes):
+- `--bg`: App background.
+Dark → 11 11 14; Light → 163 118 162 (#A376A2).
+- `--surface`: Inner surfaces (cards, inputs, question blocks, sheets).
+Dark → 20 20 24; Light → 255 255 255.
+- `--border`: Base border color triplet (use with alpha).
+Dark → 255 255 255; Light → 0 0 0.
+- `--text-primary`, `--text-secondary`, `--brand-primary`, `--accent-cyan`, `--danger`, `--warning`, `--neutral`.

 **Implementation:**
 Use the StyleSheet API and consume the ThemeContext to apply colors.